 Mission of Polymer Week Magazine

 Lucy shared with me the following.
 “The Mission is to present polymer clay material as an artistic medium full of possibilities not only to clayers but to other artists who might believe that polymer clay is just plastic.
 We know it’s much more.”
 She went on to say that this is the reason they work so hard to make the magazine with nice graphic design and high-quality photos.
 As Lucy says, “I love the smell of the mag and also the look of the paper.
 Quality is quality.”
 I’ll have to say that I agree with her.
 It’s a gorgeous magazine.
-It reminds me of high-end design magazine rather than one for crafts.
+It reminds me of high-end design magazines rather than one for crafts.

 About Polymer Week Magazine